 * Also, if you're in a bit of a rush, consider going by car or plane, or just not going at all.

-As the average walking speed is around 3 miles per hour, here's how long it would take you to get around the world — in theory!
+As the average walking speed is around 3 miles per hour, we can do some quick calculations to figure out how long it would take you to get around the world — in theory!

 Route 1: round the equator